 Servings : Serves 10-12

-I've recently been experimenting with my Black Forest Cake recipe, and have landed on this awesome version whereby I have modified my Strawberry & Cream Sponge cake recipe for a chocolatey, moist, light and gorgeous version.
-Although I still have my previous black forest gateau recipe on here, at the moment this is my new favourite version!
+I’ve recently been experimenting with my Black Forest Cake recipe, and have landed on this awesome version whereby I have modified my Strawberry & Cream Sponge cake recipe for a chocolaty, moist, light and gorgeous version.
 The instructions may appear lengthy, it is only because they are detailed which will help guide you through each step so you end up with a moist perfect cake.

 - 1 1/4 cups cake flour (150 gm) - instructions on how to make cake flour can be found below

 - 1 level tsp baking powder

 Ingredients for Syrup

 - 1/2 tsp vanilla